eikopf/lboro-team-project/README.md

 ln -s /absolute/path/to/cloned/repo /opt/homebrew/var/www/team-project
 ```

 > On Windows, you'll instead want to use the [`mklink`](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/mklink) command.
-The symlink flag is `/d`, and the target and linkname are swapped in comparison to `ln`.
+The symlink flag is `/d`, and the target and linkname are swapped in comparison to `ln` (the absolute path to the document root will also be different).

 And we're done!
 At this point, running `httpd -X` and navigating to `localhost:8080/team-project` should just render the root page in this repository.
 It's worth briefly noting that this _could_ have been done more quickly with a command like `php -t . -s localhost:8080`, but it wouldn't necessarily be compatible with the server environment – things that work on the `php` server have no guarantee of working on the `httpd` server, and vice versa.

+Keep in mind that `httpd` is intended to run as a daemon, and will reflect changes to your local files whenever you reload a page.
+To use this functionality properly, run `apachectl start` to keep the server running in the background.

 ## Resources
 - [The PHP 8.3 Manual](https://www.php.net/manual/en/)